 Candidates who are listed as a no-show will have their Psychomotor Authorization to Test (PATT) locked to the examination until it is processed at the National Registry office.
 PATT numbers cannot be released early once the examination date has passed.
 If a candidate knows they will not be present for an examination, they can remove their PATT from the roster.

 - Giving or receiving assistance of any kind during an exam;

 - Using, accessing, or attempting to access any prohibited items.
 Prohibited items are any devices or materials that will be helpful in taking the National Registry exam.
-Examples of aids that are prohibited include electronic devices (e.g. cell/mobile/smart phones, tablets, smart watches, etc.), hand-held calculators, conversion tables, dictionaries, etc.;
+Examples of aids that are prohibited include electronic devices (e.g. cell/mobile/smart phones, tablets, smart watches, etc.), conversion tables, dictionaries, etc.;

 - Attempting to take the examination for someone else;